-Item Description Attendance Students will receive 10 points per class for attending and participating. and Because this will be a hands-on class, students will be evaluated on their participation help with the cooking demonstrations including preparations, servings, and clean up.
-Writing Each week, students will be asked to summarize in an E-mail message to assignments the instructors their key learnings from the previous week to include: (1) what they learned, (2) what questions they still have, and (3) how they can use the information.
+Grading Description Description Students will receive 10 points per class for attending and participating.
+Because this will be a hands-on class, students will be evaluated on their help with the cooking demonstrations including preparations, servings, and/or clean up. - For attendance, the policy as set forth in Student Rules, 7.
+Attendance (http://student-rules.tamu.edu/rule07) will be followed.
+Each week, students will be asked to summarize in an E-mail message to the instructors their key learnings from the previous week to include: (1) what they learned, (2) what questions they still have, and (3) how they can use the information.
 Students are requested to write more formally in their E-mail assignments.
 Each E-mail assignment is worth 10 points.
-Contribution Each member of the class will receive a three-ring notebook with labeled to workbook dividers for each topic.
+These assignments are due by 8 AM on the following Tuesday after class.
+Assignments turned in after that point, unless for reasons outlined in Student Rules, 7.
+Attendance, will only be worth 5 points.
+Each member of the class will receive a three-ring notebook with labeled dividers for each topic.
 Students will be required through their research and experimentation to prepare recipes and/or instructions to include in this notebook.
 Each student will be required to prepare at least 7 recipes/instructions for inclusion in the notebook, and each recipe/instruction form will be worth 20 points.